SAMM — SecuryTik Active Mikrotik

 Discover neighbours

-Click Discover neighbors to scan for MikroTik devices on the
+Click Discover neighbors to scan the network for MikroTik devices

-network and add them as NAS records without typing each address by hand.
+(via MikroTik's neighbor-discovery protocol) and add them as NAS records without typing each

 Push RADIUS config to the router